isadrtdinov/ens-for-transfer/README.md

 ## Citation

-If you found this code useful, please cite our paper
+If you found this code useful, please cite our paper:

 ```
 @inproceedings{sadrtdinov2023to,